Andy Warhol: The Philosophy of Andy Warhol, Studio 54, and Exposures (1975–1979)

-The opening of Studio 54 in 1977 ushered in a new era in New York City nightlife.
-Warhol would often socialize at Studio 54 and take note of the drug-fueled activities that his friends engaged in at parties.
-In 1977, Warhol began taking nude photographs of men in various poses and performing sexual acts—referred to as "landscapes"—for what became known as the Torsos and Sex Parts series.
+The opening of Studio 54 on April 1977 ushered in a new era in New York City nightlife.
+Warhol was a regular and was often seen partying with his friends Halston, Bianca Jagger, and Liza Minnelli.
+Around this time, Warhol was taking explicit photographs of men—referred to as "landscapes"—for what became known as the Torsos and Sex Parts series.
 Most of the men were street hustlers and male prostitutes brought to the Factory by Halston's lover Victor Hugo.
-This caused tension in Warhol's relationship with Johnson who did not approve of his friendship with Hugo.
+This caused tension in Warhol's relationship with Johnson, who did not approve of his friendship with Hugo.
 "When Studio 54 opened things changed with Andy.
 That was New York when it was at the height of its most decadent period, and I didn't take part.
 I never liked that scene, I was never comfortable. … Andy was just wasting his time, and it was really upsetting. … He just spent his time with the most ridiculous people," said Johnson.